Chang'e 8: International Collaboration

-The Chang'e-8 mission has offered 200kg (440lb) of payload capacity for interested countries.
+The Chang'e-8 mission has offered 200 kg of payload capacity for interested countries.

 In an MoU signed on 5 February 2025, by SUPARCO, the national space agency of Pakistan, and by CNSA, Pakistan will launch its first Lunar Rover aboard the Chang'e-8 mission as a part of the wider ILRS program.
-Reportedly, SUPARCO will provide a 35-kilogram rover for lunar exploration.
+Reportedly, SUPARCO will provide a 35 kg rover for lunar exploration.

 On 24 April 2025, CNSA announced the selection of several collaborative projects with 11 international partners for inclusion on the Chang'e-8 mission; these international partners include national and regional organizations.

 Mission instruments

 Currently, the science payloads on the mission include the following: